 A Focus on Clinical Engagement

-Our clinical team of psychiatrists, nurse practitioners, counselors, social workers, nurses, and other staff works with residents both in individual sessions and in groups, using evidence-based modalities and other best practices to shape change.
+Our clinical team works with residents both in individual sessions and in groups, using evidence-based modalities and other best practices to shape change.

-Our psychiatrists help with medication management and other issues.
-More generally, each resident works with a specific clinician to develop concrete goals for discharge that set a foundation for stability and increasing independence, and our clinicians lead our entire team in helping our residents accomplish their goals.
+Psychiatrists help with medication management and other issues.
+Each resident also works frequently with a specific clinician to develop concrete goals for discharge that set a foundation for stability and increasing independence.
+The resident's clinician leads our entire team to support residents in accomplishing their goals.

 - Psychiatric evaluations